-- Check out the Kidpreneur activity where youth will develop pitches to try to convince others to invest in their new snacks. - Have youth design a café menu where they draw a 3 or 4 healthy snacks.
-Name the café and decorate the front of the menu.
+- Check out the Kidpreneur activity where youth will develop pitches to try to convince others to invest in their new snacks. - Have youth design a café menu where they draw or make and take photos of a selection of healthy snacks. - Play with plating.
+Experiment with arranging food on a plate to make it look appealing.
+How can you make your healthy snack look even more delicious?

-- What new snack did you create?

-- What healthy ingredients did you use?

-- What did you name your snack?

-- Did you try it?
+- What new snack did you create? - What healthy ingredients did you use? - What did you name your snack? - Did you try it?
 How did it taste?
-Did it surprise you?

-- Would your friends or classmates like this?

-Why or why not?

-- What are some healthy snacks that you like to eat?
+Did it surprise you? - Would your friends or classmates like this? - What are some healthy snacks that you like to eat?